ehsan1m/BigDataProject/README.md

 Keep in mind our project is divided in 2 parts, the parallelized hyperparameter search and the parallelized committee machine part.
 Each program shows results for both parts including runtime and model information for the best model obtained from the hyperparameter search and accuracy and confusion matrix for the final training/testing process for the comparison of committee machines.

 Each program is made to run with a small search space of hyperparameters to make them run faster.
-For larger test results please refer to the project report.
+For larger test results please refer to the project report and the RUNNING.txt file.

 As for the size of the datasets, we have a smaller one and a bigger one (weather2-tmax2 is small,weather3-tmax2 is bigger), but both are small enough to fit in memory, the reason for this is that we created these datasets by joining the weather and tmax datasets found in the cluster, but when trying to join the bigger versions, it would produce memory errors which caused us to be unable to generate bigger data sets.
 That said, in the report we explain why certain parts of the project should or should not be scalable and why.